Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

         });
     </%static:require_module>

-If you have a string that already contains JSON, rather than a Python object, see :ref:`Strings with JSON` for how to resolve this situation.
+If you have a string that already contains JSON rather than a Python object, see :ref:`Strings with JSON` for how to resolve this situation.

 In general, the JavaScript code inside a Mako template file should be succinct, simply providing a bridge to a JavaScript file.
-For legacy code with more complicated JavaScript code, you'll need to additionally follow the best practices documented for :ref:`Safe JavaScript Files`.
+For legacy code with more complicated JavaScript code, you should nadditionally follow the best practices documented for :ref:`Safe JavaScript Files`.

 URL Context in Mako
 ~~~~~~~~~~~~~~~~~~~

-To properly URL-escape in Python, you can use `urllib
+To properly URL-escape in Python, you can use `the urllib package
 <https://docs.python.org/2/library/urllib.html#utility-functions>`_.

 For more details about URLs, see :ref:`URL Context`.